Dual Diagnosis Treatment Middletown, CT

 Services provided:

-• Short-term residential treatment, long-term rehab and 90 day inpatient rehab
+• Residential long term treatment, residential rehab and 30 day inpatient rehab

 Rushford At Stonegate - 6.1 miles from Middletown, CT

-Rushford At Stonegate is a dual diagnosis treatment center in Durham, Connecticut that offers treatment services for drug or alcohol use and mental health disorders that include BPD as well as antisocial personality disorder.
+Rushford At Stonegate is a dual-diagnosis treatment center in Durham, Connecticut that offers treatment for mental health and substance use disorders that include dependent personality disorder as well as antisocial personality disorder.

 Address: 459 Wallingford Road, Durham, CT 06422 in Middlesex County